What is sunburn?

 - An excess of UV radiation can be life-threatening in extreme cases.
 Primarily non-malignant skin tumours can develop from sunburn, which may, in rare cases, eventually become malignant.

 - Solar keratosis or sun damage, where the skin becomes hard white and produces crusts and hard flaky lesions are another risk of sunburn.
 Solar keratoses are pre-cancerous (pre-malignant), which means they have a potential to turn into skin cancers called squamous cell carcinomas.
 Squamous cell carcinomas can be fatal in some cases.
 The exact risk of a solar keratosis turning into a skin cancer is not known.

-- Sunburn and the increase in melanin production are triggered by direct DNA damage.
+- Direct DNA damage triggers sunburn and increases the melanin production.
 When the skin cells' DNA is overly damaged by UV radiation, type I cell-death is triggered and the skin is replaced.

 How to treat sunburn